After completing the EU-funded ELLA project with great success, the IB Behindertenhilfe has received further funding from the

-The organizations will work on developing working methods for- and with PWD in fields such as: Organizational skills, Social Behavior, Team Ability, Analytical Thinking, Communication Skills, Technical Skills.
+The organizations worked on developing practical methods for- and with people with special needs in social abilities, such as: Organizational skills, Social Behavior, Team Ability, Analytical Thinking, Communication Skills and Technical Skills.

-Persons with disabilities are invited to take an active role as experts in this project.
-The final product will be a handbook for Understanding and Improving the Fundamental Competences of People with Disabilities.
+People with special needs were invited to take an active role as experts in the various fields of activity addressed in this project.
+The final product will be a handbook for Understanding and Improving the Fundamental Competences of People with Special Needs.

 Duration: 24 Months

 Start: 1.
 November 2017

 Kick-Off-Meeting: 08. to 10.
 November 2017 in Oberursel